 Grace Lutheran Church has been part of this network since its inception.
 But beyond providing hydration, respite and wellness checks during the summer months, the Heat Respite at Grace Lutheran Church has greater aims.
 In line with the mission of Grace, the Heat Respite program aspires to reach out to not only the physical needs of all those who come through the doors, but to their fullness as human beings.

-In 2017 we served more than 10,000 folks over 60 days with the help of over 150 volunteers.
-We have increased in the amount of folks we serve each summer.
+In 2017 we served more than 10,000 participants over 60 days with the help of more than 150 volunteers.
+The number of folks we serve increases each summer.